Comedones and Comedonal Acne

 In many cases, minor comedones can be prevented (or at the least reduced).
 There are a few steps you can take to keep pore blockages away:

-• Wash any acne-prone skin areas only twice a day.
+• Wash the right amount: Wash acne-prone skin areas only twice a day.
 Additional washing may irritate your skin.

-• Use oil-free and noncomedogenic skin products for washing, moisturizing, and makeup as these are less likely to clog your pores.
+• Use the right products.
+Washing, moisturizing, and applying makeup should be done with oil-free and non-comedogenic skin products, as these are less likely to clog your pores.

-• Keep all your makeup brushes and applicators clean.
+• Maintain clean implements: Keep all your makeup brushes and applicators clean.

-• Gently remove all makeup before you go to bed.
+• Wash before bed: Gently remove all makeup before you go to bed.

-• Don’t let perspiration and oil stay on your skin.
+• Don't let sweat stick around: Don’t let perspiration and oil stay on your skin.
 Take a shower after a workout or other strenuous physical activity.
+If a shower or sink are not available, consider using a gentle skin cleansing cloth.

 Some people are prone to developing comedones, even with exceptional skincare.
 In this case, over-the-counter acne products or prescription medications are needed to keep comedones from forming.

-As with all types of acne, it's best to treat comedonal acne as soon as possible.
-For minor blemishes, OTC products are often enough to do the trick.
-More severe, widespread, or long-lasting cases can be treated effectively with prescription medications.
+As with all types of acne, treating comedonal acne as soon as possible is best.
+For minor blemishes, OTC products are often enough.
+More severe, widespread, or long-lasting cases can be effectively treated with prescription medications.

 It will take time to notice the benefits of new treatments, so be patient and talk to your healthcare provider if you have any concerns or questions.